bunardsheng/bunardsheng/README.md

 - 👋 Hi, I’m @bunardsheng
-- 👀 Software Engineer Intern @ Optum
+- 👀 Senior at CMU
 - 🌱 Working on something cool...
 - 📫 How to reach me: bernards@andrew.cmu.edu